 It’s been 14 years since the release of my first musical offering, “Stay True.”
-Swift Nightz Crew is re-releasing it as a full-length album.
+Swift Nightz is re-releasing it as a full-length album.
 The concept of this artistic work started while I was living in New Jersey.
 However, I had written the lyrics years before 2006.
 In the early 2000s, after reconnecting with my teenage friend, Qing Que, we decided to record my first album.
 You will find much of the details of this story in my book, “Crime Rhymez.”
 The short version is that I was an aspiring Hip Hop artist in the early 1990s.
 I met Qing in 1991, in Freetown, Sierra Leone.
-There we became friends.
-Years later, in 1997, I was living in The Gambia.
-He released an EP entitled “Tha Warning” after relocating to Canada.
-I relocated to New Jersey shortly after that.
-We reconnected.
-In 2006.
+There we became good friends or even brothers.
+We both had a talent for music.

-There are also a number of songs that the public has never heard before.
+There are numerous songs that the public had never heard before.
 They include, “No Protection” feat.
 Ten, “Can’t Be” feat.
 Diamond, and “Black Man’s World” feat.
 Qing Que.

-The Recording Academy later nominated it for a 2010 Grammy award.
-In 2010, Soul Asylum Poetry & Publishing also published my second book.
-As accompanying music, I released a full-length studio album with each book.
-“Stay True” was one source that inspired the songs on my debut album.
+“Stay True” is one source that inspired my debut album.
 It is my most vulgar body of work.
-On “Stay True” are the original versions of some of the songs that later appeared on my debut album, “While I’m Still Young… The Talking Drums.”
-You will get the original version of “Animal” featuring Janell Morgan, “How Would I Know” featuring Shaunna Marie, and “Somebody” featuring Nigel Woods.
-There are also several songs that the public has never heard before.
+On “Stay True” are the original versions of some of the songs that later appeared on my “While I’m Still Young… The Talking Drums” album.
+You will get the original versions of “Animal” featuring Janell Morgan, “How Would I Know” featuring Shaunna Marie, and “Somebody” featuring Nigel Woods.
+There are numerous songs that the public had never heard before.
 They include, “No Protection” feat.
 Ten, “Can’t Be” feat.
 Diamond, and “Black Man’s World” feat.
 Qing Que.
 Also, Qing is the primary and executive producer.

-At the time we released the mixtape [in 2006], the three promotional singles were, “Animal” “How Would I Know,” and “So Hard” feat.
+At the time we released the mixtape [in 2006], the singles were, “Animal” “How Would I Know,” and “So Hard” feat.
 Ten.
-With this release, I will slate “No Protection” “Somebody” and the title track, “Stay True,” as the promotional singles from this record.
-The primary music producer is Qing Que, while there are music productions by myself, Ten and Rob Scandrett.
-I am re-releasing this record off of my Freddy Will Industries/Swift Nightz Crew imprint.
-Since 2019 and 2020 are the tenth years anniversaries of both my first and second book collection, respectively, plus the Grammy nomination, I am doing a couple of celebrations to commemorate those events.
-I was hoping you could think of this as my soft rollout.
+With this release, I slated “No Protection” “Somebody” and the title track, “Stay True,” as additional singles.
+Although Qing Que is the primary producer, there are productions by myself, Ten, Stephen Staddelman, and Rob Scandrett.
+Since 2019 and 2020 are the tenth years anniversaries of both my first and second book collection, respectively, plus the Grammy nomination, I am also doing a couple of celebrations to commemorate those events.
+I am hoping you could think of this as a subtle rollout.